usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

-Next, we will setup an instace of Core WAAP using:
+Next, you will setup an instace of USP Core WAAP using:

 ```yaml
 apiVersion: waap.core.u-s-p.ch/v1alpha1